Preparing for wildfire smoke

 How can I reduce my exposure to smoke?

 - Keep windows and doors closed.
 Track the air quality and open your windows for fresh air when the air quality improves.
-Pay attention to the heat indoors. if you don’t have air conditioning and it’s getting too hot, seek shelter a family member’s home.
-If not an option, seek relief somewhere where you can social distance.
+Pay attention to the heat indoors. if you don’t have air conditioning and it’s getting too hot, seek shelter a family member’s home or in a public space that has taken the required COVID-19 safety precautions.

 - Improve the filtration in your home.
 Run an air conditioner, set it to re-circulate and close the fresh-air intake.
 Make sure to change the filter as the manufacturer recommends.
 It may fill faster when smoke is prolonged.